Ekkehard-Schulze/precision-temperature-logger/README.md

 	* MLX90614 (infra red non-contact temperature)

 	* TSL2561 (illuminance)

+	* ADT7420 (precision temperature, but inferior to TMP117A)

 &emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting define statements in the C source code.